srp33/ShinyLearner/UserScripts/docs/nestedboth_crossvalidation.md

     The --ohe argument is set to true by default.
 This means that any categorical variables will be [one-hot encoded](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science).

-    The --scale argument is set to false by default.
-When set to true, any continuous variable(s) will be scaled to zero mean and unit variance.
-Integers will be scaled only if more than 50% of values are unique.
+    The --scale argument is set to none by default (no scaling is performed).
+When set to one of the other options, any continuous variable(s) will be scaled using the specified method.
+Information about the scaling methods can be found on the [scikit-learn site](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-py).
+Continuous variables will be scaled only if more than 50% of values are unique.

     The --impute argument is set to false by default.
 When set to true, missing values will be imputed.
 Median-based imputation will be used for continuous and integer variables.
 Mode-based imputation will be used for discrete variables.
 Any variable missing more than 50% of values across all samples will be removed.
 Subsequently, any sample missing more than 50% of values across all features will be removed.
 In input data files, missing values should be specified as ?, NA, or null.